The Department of Criminology, Law and Society funds full-time doctoral students via Graduate Research and Teaching Assistantships.

-Students with Graduate Research Assistantships support faculty research.
-All graduate research assistantships give students hands-on experience working closely with faculty to learn the skills of research and evaluation and interact with practitioners and policy makers.
+Doctoral students with Graduate Research Assistantships (GRAs) support faculty research.
+Students receive hands-on experience working closely with faculty to learn the skills of research and evaluation and often interact with practitioners and policy makers.